oracle/python-oracledb/doc/src/user_guide/initialization.rst

 :func:`oracledb.init_oracle_client()` and an application restart.
 Other small changes may also be required.

-The Thick mode is enabled by:

-- Calling :func:`~oracledb.init_oracle_client()` in the application as shown in sections below.
+The Thick mode is enabled by calling :func:`~oracledb.init_oracle_client()` in the application as shown in sections below.

-- If you are changing from the default Thin mode, then refer to :ref:`featuresummary` and :ref:`driverdiff` for other changes that may be needed.

-- If you are upgrading a cx_Oracle application to python-oracledb, then refer to :ref:`upgrading83` for other changes that may be needed.

 .. note::